Jeiwan/uniswapv3-book/src/milestone_1/deployment.md

 1. [Hardhat](https://hardhat.org/), which is a development environment that includes a local node besides other useful things.
 1. [Anvil](https://github.com/foundry-rs/foundry/tree/master/anvil) from Foundry.

 All of these are viable solutions and each of them will satisfy our needs.
 Having said that, projects have been slowly migrating from Ganache (which is the oldest of the solutions) to Hardhat (which seems to be the most widely used these days), and now there's the new kid on the block: Foundry.
-Foundry is also the only of these solutions that uses Solidity for writing tests (the others use JavaScript).
+Foundry is also the only one of these solutions that uses Solidity for writing tests (the others use JavaScript).
 Moreover, Foundry also allows to write deployment scripts in Solidity.
 Thus, since we've decided to use Solidity everywhere, we'll use Anvil to run a local development blockchain, and we'll write deployment scripts in Solidity.

 ## Running Local Blockchain